Nanae Takahashi: World Wonder Ring Stardom (2010–2024)

-2021-present

-After a six-year hiatus with the company, Takahashi returned to Stardom for one night at Stardom All Star Dream Cinderella on March 3, 2021 where she competed in a 24-women Stardom All Star Rumble won by Unagi Sayaka and also involving many superstars from the promotion's past such as Chigusa Nagayo, Kyoko Inoue, Mima Shimoda, Yuzuki Aikawa, Yoko Bito and others.
+Takahashi returned to Stardom on December 26, 2020 at Year-End Climax 2020.
+On March 3, 2021, Takahashi defeated Momo Watanabe at Stardom All Star Dream Cinderella.

-After another long period, Takahashi made another return to the company at Mid Summer Champions in Tokyo, the first event of the Stardom Mid Summer Champions series which took place on July 9, 2022, after Saya Kamitani retained the Wonder of Stardom Championship against Starlight Kid.
+Takahashi made another return to the company at Mid Summer Champions in Tokyo, the first event of the Stardom Mid Summer Champions series which took place on July 9, 2022, after Saya Kamitani retained the Wonder of Stardom Championship against Starlight Kid.
 Takahashi then announced she was the self-proclaimed tag partner of Kairi and she challenged both Kamitani and Lady C to a match.
 On the first night of the Stardom 5 Star Grand Prix 2022 from July 30, she and Kairi defeated Queen's Quest's Saya Kamitani and Lady C. Takahashi concluded a short-term feud with Syuri at Stardom x Stardom: Nagoya Midsummer Encounter on August 21, 2022, where she unsuccessfully challenged the God's Eye stable leader for the World of Stardom Championship, title which she primordially held.
 At Stardom in Showcase vol.2, a non-canon event produced on September 25, 2022, Rossy Ogawa was a victim of various "grim reaper masked silhouettes" who kept attacking him.
 For the event, he established Utami Hayashishita, Lady C and Syuri as his bodyguards.
 On the other corner, Yuu who was the first silhouette and unmasked at the previous Showcase event has also established two tag partners presented under the same masks.
 They were revealed to be Takahashi and Yuna Manase on the event's night as they succeeded in defeating Rossy's Bodyguard Army.
 Minutes later, a video of Alpha Female was played, showing her criticizing the current situation in Stardom as she was announcing her return to the company on October 23, 2022 for the IWGP Women's Championship tournament.
 Together with Takahashi, Manase and Yuu, Alpha Female officially formed the "Neo Stardom Army" unit and declared the destruction over Stardom's roster.
-At the 2022 edition of the Goddesses of Stardom Tag League, Takahashi teamed up with Yuu as "7Upp" and won the whole tournament by winning the "Blue Goddess Block" with a total of eleven points scored after competing against the teams of FWC (Hazuki and Koguma), MaiHime (Maika and Himeka), The New Eras (Mirai and Ami Sourei), BMI2000 (Natsuko Tora and Ruaka), 02 line (AZM and Miyu Amasaki), Kawild Venus (Mina Shirakawa/Waka Tsukiyama and Saki), and wing★gori (Hanan and Saya Iida).
+At the 2022 Goddesses of Stardom Tag League, Takahashi teamed up with Yuu as "7Upp" and won the whole tournament by winning the "Blue Goddess Block" with a total of eleven points scored after competing against the teams of FWC (Hazuki and Koguma), MaiHime (Maika and Himeka), The New Eras (Mirai and Ami Sourei), BMI2000 (Natsuko Tora and Ruaka), 02 line (AZM and Miyu Amasaki), Kawild Venus (Mina Shirakawa/Waka Tsukiyama and Saki), and wing★gori (Hanan and Saya Iida).
 Yuu and Takahashi defeated Utami Hayashishita and Saya Kamitani in the finals.

+Dream Star Fighting Marigold (2024–2025)

+On April 15, 2024, Rossy Ogawa held a press conference to announce his new promotion Dream Star Fighting Marigold, with Takahashi being one of the initial roster members.

+On May 20, 2024, Takahashi, along with Victoria Yuzuki, participated in Marigold's very first match at Marigold Fields Forever, with Takahashi defeating Yuzuki.

+On December 13, 2024, after unsuccessfully challenging Sareee for the Marigold World Championship at Winter Wonderful Fight, Takahashi announced that she would be retiring from professional wrestling in May 2025.